Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-consent/README.md

 # Adobe Experience Platform Edge Consent

+The Adobe Experience Platform Consent Collection mobile extension enables consent preferences collection from your mobile app when using the Adobe Experience Platform [https://aep-sdks.gitbook.io/docs/v/AEP-Edge-Docs/using-mobile-extensions/mobile-core](https://aep-sdks.gitbook.io/docs/v/AEP-Edge-Docs/using-mobile-extensions/mobile-core) and the [Edge Network extension](https://aep-sdks.gitbook.io/docs/v/AEP-Edge-Docs/using-mobile-extensions/adobe-edge).

-## Configure the Adobe Experience Platform Edge Consent extension in Experience Platform Launch
+## Configure the Adobe Experience Platform Consent Collection extension in Experience Platform Launch

 1. In Experience Platform Launch, in your mobile property, click the **Extensions** tab.
 2. On the **Catalog** tab, locate or search for the **Consent Collection** extension, and click **Install**.